 Focus groups are a useful method for reviewing the effectiveness of programmes, particularly as an efficient first step in the self-review process (even ahead of individual interviews or questionnaires).
 They provide a variety of responses that can be used to develop questions for structured interview schedules and questionnaires.
 Groups of seven or eight learners, parents and whānau members are ideal focus groups.
 Questions asked should be open and broad ranging, and honest and open discussion should be encouraged.
 Regular online surveys can also be used to gather data.

-When key stakeholders are active participants in all aspects of GaTE, self-review becomes integral to the ongoing development of provisions.
+When key stakeholders are active participants in all aspects of gifted education, self-review becomes integral to the ongoing development of provisions.
 In this context, participatory relationships that are characterised by high levels of trust underpin processes for ongoing robust self-review.

 The Education Review Office (2008) found that schools that had well-developed self-review of the effectiveness of their policy and provisions: